lwojcik/github-action-feed-to-social-media/README.md

           slackWebhookUrl: 'DISCORD_WEBHOOK_URL'
 ```

-Internally, the Action uses [actions/checkout](https://github.com/actions/checkout/) and [stefanzweifel/git-auto-commit-action](stefanzweifel/git-auto-commit-action) to restore and update the feed cache.
-This allows the Action to remember which item was previously posted and prevents duplicate postings.
+Internally, the Action uses [actions/checkout](https://github.com/actions/checkout/) and basic Git features (committing and pushing changes to the repo it's run on) to restore and update the feed cache.
+This allows the Action to avoid posting duplicates.

 The Action won't post anything if cache is empty (i.e. on first run or when you delete cache from the directory).